 How do I request a transcript?

 It generally takes about 3-5 business days to process each request.
+If the transcript is being mailed, don’t forget to account for the shipping time it could take for the document to arrive at its destination – that time is not accounted for in the 3-5 business day processing time.
 Please note that transcripts will not be available during the grading period.
 In May, all seniors’ transcript requests are processed after their degrees have been entered into the computer system.
 At this busy time of year, it may take as long as two weeks to process requests.

 A transcript is an official record of all your academic activity at Goucher College.
 It is printed on blue security paper with the name of the college printed in white across the face of the document.
 When the document is photocopied, scanned, or faxed, the word VOID appears, and the transcript is no longer considered official.
 Graduate schools require an official transcript, and some employers may even request one when you apply for a job.
 Becoming familiar with the transcript request process now will help you a great deal in the near future.